Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   accepts the unix style (LF): fine for xml, crashing for layout.txt.
   Slipstream will convert both to CR-LF as it patches.

   File and directory names must be plain ASCII (no accents).
-That restriction isn't confirmed for the game, but the mod manager enforces it just to be safe.

   Images should be 32bit PNGs (24bit color + 8bit alpha transparency).
   Things that *should* be opaque rectangles like backgrounds may vary,